Q: What is the purpose of having an insurance policy when many eventualities are either limited or excluded?

 Q: Can I insure a vehicle that I do not own under my policy?

 A: In order to insure any asset, it is necessary to have an “insurable interest” in that asset.
 Simply put, in order to insure any item of property, one has to prove that a loss of such asset would result in a financial loss to such person who is insuring such asset.
 There must be some right to or legal interest in such property.
-Insurers may consider a written agreement between two parties as acceptable proof of lega/financial interest.
+Insurers may consider a written agreement between two parties as acceptable proof of legal/financial interest.

 Q: Can I insure a Company owned vehicle under my personal/domestic insurance policy?